 You will need several grit varieties when sanding the floor.
 The sandpaper comes in all grades, so having the choice as you work towards the final stages means you get the best possible result.

 Start with a coarse grit to remove the old surface and smooth out bigger blemishes.
-If you have paint on the floor, a coarse grit paper will remove several layers at once.
+If you have to remove paint from the floor, a coarse grit paper will remove several layers at once.
 Opt for a 20 or 40 grit for the best outcome.

 If there is old varnish, a minimum of 36-grit will suffice.
 For finishing, 100-grit or above will perform the task adequately.